 How Chronic Stress & Anxiety Damages Your Body

-It is estimated that nearly 25% Americans will suffer from an anxiety disorder during their lifetime.
+It is estimated that.
 Anxiety comes in many forms and may materialize from external environmental factors (i.e. stressful job, relationship, etc.), lifestyle choices (i.e. your diet, sleep patterns, etc.), or genetics (i.e. your blood relatives are also super stressed).
 These factors all affect your neurochemistry and can lead to changes in your hormones that can altogether alter your brain’s functionality.
 When you get stressed out too much, it will train your brain to feel anxious so that you remember to anticipate and hopefully avoid more stress in the future.

 When more stress hormones are produced, it can overwhelm your brain’s progesterone receptors and put it in a constant “fight or flight” situation.
 This can wreak havoc on your body in more ways that one, ultimately leading to lasting consequences that include:

 - Weakened immune system

 Although cannabis isn’t exactly the end-all-be-all cure for your stress and anxiety, it has definitely been shown to alleviate major symptoms that can leave you in a rut.
 Several human clinical trials () have shown that CBD can be extremely usefulness for:

 - Generalized anxiety disorder